amannayyar1/AmanPortfolio/content/about.md

 *Responsibilities & Achievements:*

 ●   Liaised with managers and colleagues on UX prototyping for projects

-●	attended creativity sessions for the improvement of the work environment
+●	Attended creativity sessions for the improvement of the work environment

 ●	Meetings were held online giving a clear understanding of working at home

 ●	Met with various people around the world offering the best advice

-Sales Assistant, Poundland (2019-2020) Responsibilities & Achievements
+***Sales Assistant, Poundland*** (2019-2020)

+*Responsibilities & Achievements:*

-●	Being able to handle various customer needs with excellent communication skills ●	Handling Store Deliveries
+●	Being able to handle various customer needs with excellent communication skills

+●	Handling Store Deliveries

 ●	Working a cashier roll to learn cash management

 ●	Team working skills and the ability to work under pressure

 Work Experience, Tullow Oil (09/2018)